Home

 5. Overheating

-When the coolant is escaping, either into the engine or out into the engine bay, it will eventually run dry.
-At this point, it no longer removes heat from the engine via the radiator, and the engine will begin to overheat.
+When coolant escapes, either into the engine or the engine bay, it eventually runs dry, preventing heat removal via the radiator and causing the engine to overheat.

 Can I drive my car with a blown head gasket?